day8/re-frame/docs/data-oriented-design.md

 # On DSLs and Machines

-**Data Oriented programming is when "code is data".** It involves data being evaluated/executed.
+**Data Oriented programming is when "code is data".** It means data is evaluated/executed.

 This data must be in a specific format - it must conform to a DSL - and there must be an interpreter for this DSL.
-When you feed correctly formated data to the interpreter, it is executed.
+When you feed correctly formated data into the interpreter, it is executed.
 "Data is code" for this interpreter.

 Okay, we'll cycle back this in a minute.
 But first ...